 The present investigation was conducted at the Research Farm, Mandsaur University, Mandsaur (Madhya Pradesh), India, during the Kharif season (June–December 2024).
 The experiment aimed to evaluate the impact of different sowing methods and spacing treatments on the growth and yield of soybean.
 The study was carried out using a Split Plot Design with three replications and eight treatment combinations, resulting in 24 experimental plots.
 The gross plot size was

-14.40 m², and the net plot size was 11.70 m².
-Soybean was sown with a seed rate of 80 kg/ha and recommended fertilizer doses of 20 kg N, 40 kg P, and 20 kg K per hectare.
+14.40 m² and the net plot size was 11.70 m².
+Soybean was sown with a seed rate of 80 kg ha-1 and recommended fertilizer doses of 20::40:20 kg NPK per hectare.

 Results showed that the raised bed method (B2) significantly increased the plant population at both 30 DAS and at harvest compared to the flat bed method (B1).
-Among the subplot treatments, broadcasting (S1) resulted in the highest plant population at 30 DAS, while raised bed + broadcasting (T5) produced the highest population at harvest.
-The number of pods at 90 days after sowing (DAS) in soybean (Glycine max L.).
+Among the subplot treatments, broadcasting (S1) resulted in the highest plant population at 30 DAS, while raised bed + broadcasting (T5) produced the highest population at harvest..
 Two main sowing methods, flat bed (B1) and raised bed (B2), were evaluated with four spacing treatments: broadcasting (S1), 30×30 cm (S2), 45×30 cm (S3), and 60×30 cm (S4).
 The best pod production occurred with the raised bed + 60×30 cm spacing combination (T8), yielding (21.13) pods per tagged plant.
-The fresh and dry weight of soybean at 30 days after sowing (DAS) showed the highest fresh and dry weight was observed in the raised bed + broadcasting combination (T5), with (138.02) g and (18.51 g) respectively.
+The fresh and dry weight of soybean at 30 days after sowing (DAS) showed the highest fresh and dry weight was observed in the raised bed + broadcasting combination (T5), with (138.02 g plant-1) and (18.51 g plant-1) respectively.
 These findings suggest that raised bed sowing with broadcasting or 30×30 cm spacing optimizes early biomass accumulation in soybean.

 Keywords: Glycine Max, Kharif , Malwa, Spacing and Yield,